cobusbernard/aws-containers-for-beginners/README.md

 3. Run `terraform init` in the `infra` directory.

 4. To connect the repo in GitHub with CodeBuild, it needs a GitHub access token.
-Generate one and then create the following file:
+Generate one and then create the following file `src-creds.json`:
 ~~~
 {
   "serverType": "GITHUB",